 6 Activities to Cure “I’m Bored” with Goldfish Crackers

-But sometimes… we need cure the boring times with some quick, fun things to do!
+But sometimes… we need to cure the boring times with some quick, fun things to do!

 You may also love our 15 simplest activities yet!

-What better than using something almost every parent has: Goldfish® crackers.
+What better than using something almost every parent has: cheesy fish crackers.

-I’m so excited to share these little moments of fun, sponsored by Goldfish crackers, and they’ll surely bring some big smiles and laughter.
+I’m so excited to share these little moments of fun!
+They’ll surely bring some big smiles and laughter.

 Set the kids up to blow Goldfish crackers back and forth across a table or other surface.
 They can do it with or without a straw.

 Split up the pot of crackers between the kids and blow them across the table to see who can get them all to the other side first.
 Make it interesting with a line of tape across the middle.

 Only one kid?
 Make it a competition to see what’s the furthest he can blow in one puff.

 Put a handful of Goldfish crackers in a cup.
 Place an empty cup next to it with a straw.